barnarderc/carto-tutorial/tutorial/intro-carto-01.md

 Once this process of subsetting your data has been completed, navigate once more to **Your Datasets** page; you should now have four datasets: carto_tutorial_data, Natasha_Romanoff, Ami_Han, James_Howlett.

 Let's go back to our map now.
-Return to your main Carto page by clicking the back arrow from your **Data View** (found at the top left of the page).
-When open to your Carto dashboard, you should navigate to **Your Maps** dashboard by choosing your maps from the dropdown menu at the top of the page.
-In your maps page, choose the map you were previously working on, and click **Edit in Carto**.
+Return to your main CARTO page by clicking the back arrow from your **Data View** (found at the top left of the page).
+When open to your CARTO dashboard, you should navigate to **Your Maps** dashboard by choosing your maps from the dropdown menu at the top of the page.
+In your maps page, choose the map you were previously working on, and click **Edit in CARTO**.

 - - -
 ###Adding Interactivity